chrokh/toow-old/chapters/methods.md

 Well, perhaps you remember how we in the chapter on [compilation](top-level-statements) discussed how C# supports something called "top-level statements" which allow you to just start writing code without having to define a main class and a static main method.
 It's not that the main method doesn't exist, it's just that it's generated for you.

+When we're using top-level statements and start defining methods without making them members of a class then they will be either local functions or [lambda expressions](lambdas) which we'll talk about much later.

 So, what should you take away from all this nonsense?
-When we're using top-level statements and start defining methods without making them members of a class then they will be either local functions or [lambda expressions](lambdas) which we'll talk about much later.
+What C# calls local functions is the simplest way to learn about methods/procedures/functions in C#.
+There are other ways to write methods in C# but let's worry about that later.
+Now, let's just learn how to do local functions.
 ```

 A local function consists of four parts that we must understand.